 How Much Does It Cost To Live In New Zealand?
 The Truth.

-If you plan to move to New Zealand with your family then you will need to work.
+If you plan moving to New Zealand with your family then you will need to work.
 Unless you are a millionaire, in which case, leave your number in the comments below.

 There is a huge miss conception about the wages being rubbish in New Zealand.

-By the way, if you are in a rush and would prefer to listen to a twenty-minute podcast that my Son and I made about the cost of living in New Zealand, then click below and listen to the podcast as you read!
+If you are a multi-tasker and would like to listen to a twenty-minute podcast that my son and I made about the cost of living in New Zealand then click below and listen to the podcast as you read!